 Furthermore, some companies block access to particular websites in certain regions.

-For these reasons, specialists recommend buying proxies from suppliers who have proxies spread out over a number of places.
+For these reasons, specialists recommend buying proxies from suppliers who have proxies spread out over several places.

 Proxy IP Type

-There are three primary kinds of proxy IPs; datacenter, residential, and mobile.
-Depending on why you are purchasing proxies, its IP type will determine if it will succeed or fail.
+There are three primary kinds of proxy IPs: data center, residential, and mobile.
+Depending on why you are purchasing proxies, their IP type will determine if they will succeed or fail.

 Proxies With Data Center IPs

 First up, Datacenter proxies.
-The proxy providers create these IPs themselves and then allocate them from their own servers.
-This is instead of using IPs from internet service providers (ISP).
+The proxy providers create these IPs themselves and then allocate them to their own servers.
+This is instead of using IPs from internet service providers (ISPs).

 Since their source server isn’t hidden, they are more sensitive to blocking, as websites can see that they are obviously a proxy.